 I’m a Postdoctoral Scholar with Dr. Erika Forbes, at the University of Pittsburgh.
 I study how risk factors for psychopathology – particularly early life stress and genetic risk – influence brain development.
 My work has so far focused on brain structure and reward processing, with an emphasis on better understanding the neurobiology of substance use and depression.
 I completed my PhD in Neuroscience at Washington University in St Louis, where I worked with Dr. Ryan Bogdan and Dr. Deanna Barch.
 My dissertation was on the use of neural biomarkers (i.e. reward reactivity and brain structure) to disentangle the causes and downstream consequences of alcohol use.
 In my postdoc I have been studying how early life trauma and environmental stress influence adolescent development of reward processing, and its relationship to depression.

-Outside of work you can find me rock climbing, backpacking, and at indie-electronic shows.
-I also help lead Neuroscience Outreach.
+Outside of work you can find me rock climbing, backpacking, and at indie/electronic shows.